 Folate is a B-complex vitamin found naturally in fruits and vegetables.
 The word folate is derived from the Latin word "folium," which means leaf, so, as you would expect from the name, folate is found in leafy vegetables like spinach.
 Dry beans, asparagus, avocado, strawberries, papaya, corn, broccoli, and citrus fruits are also good sources.

-Why Your Body Needs Folate or Folic Acid
+Why Your Body Needs Folate and Folic Acid

 Your body can use either folic acid or folate to make deoxyribonucleic acid (DNA) and ribonucleic acid (RNA), which contain the blueprints of all your cells.
-So, folate or folic acid are important for cell division and growth.
-Chronic folate deficiency may lead to a type of anemia.
-Women who are deficient at conception or during the first trimester of pregnancy are more likely to have babies who have neural tube defects, including spina bifida and anencephaly.
+So, both folate and folic acid are important for cell division and growth.
+Chronic folate deficiency may lead to a form of anemia.
+Women who are deficient at conception or during the first trimester of pregnancy are at risk of giving birth to babies who have neural tube defects, including spina bifida and anencephaly.

 Taking folic acid every day reduces this risk and since the United States Food and Drug Administration required enrichment of grain and cereal products, the rate of these neural tube defects has dropped significantly.
 Alcoholics, people with liver disease, and people who take certain medications or undergo kidney dialysis are also more likely to be deficient in folate and may benefit from folic acid fortified foods or supplements.